-If you have used the Keywords Everywhere browser extension I recommended (the most important of these DIY SEO tools), then you already know how many people are (theoretically) searching for your phrase.
+If you have used the Keywords Everywhere browser extension I recommended (one of the more important of these SEO tools), then you already know how many people are (theoretically) searching for your phrase.

-For the purpose of the keyword golden ratio, you want the number of active monthly searches to be 250 or less.
+For the purpose of the keyword golden ratio, you want the number of active monthly searches to be 250 or fewer.

 Once you know how many monthly searches a phrase gets and how many all-in-title results come up for it, you have everything you need.

-Generally speaking, you want the number of posts that come up in an all-in-title search to be under 100 and most of the ones I target have fewer than 10 all-in-title search results.
+Generally speaking, you want the number of posts that come up in an all-in-title search to be under 100 and most of the ones I have targeted have fewer than 10 all-in-title search results.